onsi/ginkgo/docs/index.md

 )
 ```

 `DescribeTable` takes a string description, a **spec closure** to run for each table entry, and a set of entries.
-Each `Entry` takes a string description, followed by a list of parameters.  `DescribeTable` will generate a spec for each `Entry` and when the specs run, the `Entry` parameters will be passed to the spec closure and must match the types expected by the the spec closure.
+Each `Entry` takes a string description, followed by a list of parameters.  `DescribeTable` will generate a spec for each `Entry` and when the specs run, the `Entry` parameters will be passed to the spec closure and must match the types expected by the spec closure.

 You'll be notified with a clear message at runtime if the parameter types don't match the spec closure signature.